 What is a co-op nursery school?

-A co-operative nursery school is one where all parents are encouraged to participate in their child’s classroom, be involved in the workings of the school and show enthusiasm and interest for the school.
+A co-operative nursery school is one where all parents (or grandparents, caregivers, etc.) are encouraged to participate in their child’s classroom, be involved in the workings of the school and show enthusiasm and interest for the school.

 That’s all well and good, but what does it mean I have to do?

 Woodside allows you to be involved as much or as little as you wish.
-When you do participate in a class, you will be working the teacher and two other adults–either two other parents or one parent and a classroom aide.
-The latter is much more often the case.
+When you do participate in a class, you will be working the teacher and teaching assistant.

 There are 3 levels of participation: